Finite temperature single-particle Green's function in the Lieb-Liniger model: Monte Carlo sampling scheme

+However, we will now demonstrate that very accurate results for $C(x,t)$ can be obtained using MCMC sampling techniques that require a total of only $10^8$--$10^9$ steps.
+To extract information on the spectrum of physical excitations created by the action of $\phi(x)$ at finite temperatures it is useful to consider the Fourier transform of $C(x,t)$ \cite{caux2007one_particle}

 While it is in principle possible to compute $\widetilde{C}(k,\omega)$ by Fourier transforming the MCMC data for $C(x,t)$, it is more convenient to sample directly in Fourier space.
-Given that at any finite $L$ the function $\widetilde{C}(k,\omega)$ consists of a sum of Dirac delta peaks, we implement a smoothing procedure appropriate for comparison with $L \to \infty$ (see SM for details).
+Given that at any finite $L$ the function $\widetilde{C}(k,\omega)$ consists of a sum of Dirac delta peaks, we implement a smoothing procedure appropriate for comparison with $L \to \infty$, as detailed in Appendix \ref{appendix:reconstructingtildeC}.